FlexMeasures/flexmeasures/documentation/views/portfolio.rst

 Costs and revenues are calculated based on the relevant market prices for the user within the selected time window.
 A consumer will only have costs, while a prosumer may have both costs and revenues.
-A supplier always has both costs and revenues, since it trades energy both with its customers and with external markets.
+A supplier has revenues, since it sells energy to yhr other roles within FlexMeasures.

-Finally, the financial statements show the total profit or loss per asset.
+Finally, the financial statements show the total profit or loss per asset type.

-Statements about flexible schedules
+Market status
 ----------------------------------
 .. note:: This feature is mocked for now.